charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 You can also [download the fragment here][asset-aws-overlay]

-Juju's bundle format, and valid YAML are discussed more fully in the [Juju documentation][juju-bundle].
+**Juju**'s bundle format, and valid YAML are discussed more fully in the [Juju documentation][juju-bundle].
 In this example it merely adds a new application, specifying the charm to use, and further specifies the relationships to add.